 11.3 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS:

 The directors will be introduced to all the Board members and the senior managementpersonnel such as Chief Financial Officer and Various Department heads individually toknow their roles in the organization and to understand the information which they may seekfrom them while performing their duties as a Director.
 And meeting may be arranged forIndependent Directors with aforesaid officials to better understand the business andoperation of the Company.
 As part of continuous updating and familiarization with theCompany every Independent Director will be taken for visits to the factory ormanufacturing units and other branch of the company where officials of various departmentsapprise them of the operational and sustainability aspects of the plants to enable them tohave full understanding on the activities of the Company and initiatives taken on safetyquality etc. The Company may also circulate news and articles related to the industry fromtime to time and may provide specific regulatory updates.
 The details of suchfamiliarization programmes for Independent Directors are posted on the website of theCompany and can be accessed at http:// www.dhartextile.com/.
 The detail of Familiarization Programme held on 02.01.2017 is given below.

 11.4 SEPARATE MEETING OF INDEPENDENT DIRECTORS:

-As mandated by Clause VII of Schedule IV of the Companies Act 2013 a separate meetingof Independent Directors was held.
+As mandated by Clause VII of Schedule IV of the Companies Act 2013 a separate meetingof Independent Directors was held on 02.01.2017.